 F5 BIG-IP uses various types of algorithms or methods to determine the server/application to which traffic will be sent.
 There are several types of algorithms/methods an F5 box can use depending on an array of factors (Nature of the application/ Hardware availability) to balance the load across real servers.

 This primary intent for load balancing is the same i.e. to provide higher availability of the applications with greater performance and better end-user experience.

-Below diagrams represents Algorithm or Methods which are used as per the requirement and availability of hardware and type of applications.
+Below diagrams represent Algorithm or Methods which are used as per the requirement and availability of hardware and type of applications.

 Observed: – This method is like ratio but here ratio is not manually assigned to the server.
 F5 BIG-IP defines the higher ratio to the server who is having lower than the average layer 4 connections and lower ratio to the server who is having higher than the average connections.

-Predictive: – In this method various things are measured before sending any request to server.
-It measures the time which a server is taking to progress the request or replying back to client and also calculates a dynamic ratio value based on the number of L4 connections to each server.
+Predictive: – In this method, various things are measured before sending any request to the server.
+It measures the time which a server is taking to progress the request or replying back to the client and also calculates a dynamic ratio value based on the number of L4 connections to each server.

 Dynamic Ratio: – This method monitors almost all the server components like CPU, Memory and Processor.
 Suppose we have 3 servers and 1st server’s CPU is only utilized 30% and its memory 10% and 2nd server CPU is utilized 50% and its memory 30% and the 3rd server CPU is utilized 60% and its memory 40%.

 Accordingly to these calculations, F5-BIG-IP will assign ratios to the server.
 Here the 1st server is assigned ratio 3, whereas the 2nd server is assigned ratio 2 and 3rd is assigned ratio 1.

 The ratio is assigned according to the availability of CPU/Memory/Processor.